oliyh/slacky/README.md

 `/meme create all the memes!`

+#Development

+## ClojureScript

+Sources files are in `resources/src/cljs`.
+Run `lein figwheel` or `lein cljsbuild auto dev` to automatically build during development.
+To build for production use run `lein cljsbuild once prod`.

 Copyright © 2015  oliyh

 Distributed under the Eclipse Public License either version 1.0 or (at